 Getting along with your roommate will also open your network of friends and give you someone to hang with until you build up your own group of friends.

 Who actually wants to sit in the cafeteria alone every day?
 Not many people.
 Your roommate will probably be in the same boat, so try to work it out.

 My shyest friend roomed blind and, to this day, says it’s the best thing she ever decided to do.
 She and her roommate became and stayed friends through college.
 Her “blind” roomie ended up being a bridesmaid at her wedding.

 4. The Terrifying Professor

 They’ll do their best to intimidate you – and it will work.
-They’ll let you know that college courses are a walk in the park compared to high school – and they’ll be right.
+They’ll let you know that high school courses are a walk in the park compared to college – and they’ll be right.

 One of my scariest (and best) professors would lock the door promptly as class began.
 He let students know that you shouldn’t bother attending if you couldn’t arrive on time.
 Each class you missed lowered your grade by a percentage.
 I was two minutes late to one class and was forced to leave because the door was locked.
 I never made that mistake again.

 5. The Mentor

 Somewhere along the way in your college career, you’ll meet someone that will change your life for the better.